Financial Resolutions For The New Year

 11. Essential Investing Lessons

-• Stay the course, don’t bale when the market becomes volatile, looking at the long term horizon.
+• Stay invested, don’t bale when the market becomes volatile.

 • Use extra savings to invest in a down market opportunistically.